hi! welcome to my home page. i’m jenn.

 i am a computer not-geek from Toronto, Canada. i graduated in 2004 from the university of Waterloo where i was a student in the computer science co-op program. i had the opportunity to work at some very cool places and live in different locations across the states and in europe. after 5 years of moving every 4-months, it’s no wonder i have a short attention span.

-i work as a software developer at IBM. a huge part of my day job was acting as the team’s scrum master (i actually call myself a scrum mistress, and have even made myself a t-shirt). i’ve also ttried my hand as a product owner. and now i’m on the technical sales side of things having a different sort of fun!
+i work as a solution architect at IBM. i used to be a software developer and a huge part of my day job was acting as the team’s scrum master (i actually called myself a scrum mistress, and have even made myself a t-shirt). i’ve also tried my hand as a product owner. and now i’m on the technical sales side of things having a different sort of fun!

 i aspire to work with technology and kids. in particular, i want to figure out how to engage girls in technology at a young age. i think scratch is the coolest, and have run several workshops to teach teachers about the tool and how they can use it in the classroom. there’s information on the workshops available online.